petaverse-cloud/pv-docs-site/docs/petority/accounts/logout.md

 1. Open the Petority App:

-	Launch the Petority app on your Android or iOS device.
+	Open the Petority App on your Android or iOS device.

 2. Navigate to Settings:

 	Tap **Setting** > **Sign out**.

-Please note that once you log out of your account, you won't receive notifications and information about your pets until you log back in.
-If you plan to use Petority on a different device, you'll need to log in again with your credentials.
+Please note that once you log out of your account, you won't receive notifications and information about your pets until you log in again.
+If you plan to use Petority on your new device, you'll need to log in again with your credentials.